-1. SCHOOL HEALTH COUNCILS
+1. SCHOOL WELLNESS COUNCILS

-The school district and individual schools within the district will create, strengthen, or work within existing school health councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
+The school district and individual schools within the district will create, strengthen, or work within existing school wellness councils to develop, implement, monitor, review, and, as necessary, revise school nutrition and physical activity policies.
 The councils also will serve as resources to school sites for implementing such policies.
-(A school health council consists of a group of individuals representing the school and community, and should include parents, students, and representatives of the school food authority, members of the school board, school administrators, teachers, health professionals, and members of the public.)
+(A school wellness council consists of a group of individuals representing the school and community, and should include parents, students, and representatives of the school food authority, members of the school board, school administrators, teachers, safety officers, health professionals, and members of the public.)